lib-map/guide-digitizing/index.md

 ![SaveEdits](images/SaveEdits.PNG)

 #### Editing
 Digitized features may be edited after they are created.
-The three most common editing tools include auto-complete digizing, merging and splitting.
+The three most common editing tools include auto-complete digitizing, merging and splitting.

 ##### Auto-Complete Digitizing
-Auto-complete digitizing allows a polygon to be created that abudts another existing polygon.
+Auto-complete digitizing allows a polygon to be created that abudts an existing polygon.
 This means the shared line does not have to be digitized more than once, which can lead to complications such a slivers.

-1. To autocomplete a polygon, open the *Create Features* pane and select **Autocomplete Polygon**.
+1. To auto-complete a polygon, open the *Create Features* pane and select **Autocomplete Polygon**.

 ![AutoC](images/AutoC.PNG)